cornmetto/yurt/README.md

 $ yurt boot
 ```

 Since this will be the first boot, yurt will install and configure LXD.
-This is done only on the first boot.

 That's it!
 You are now ready to launch some containers.
 The containers are assigned with IP addresses that are reachable from the host.
 At this time we support only images from https://images.linuxcontainers.org/.
 The following commands create and start alpine and ubuntu containers respectively.